dickinson0718/f23-classmaterial/syllabus.md

 Times: Monday, Wednesday, & Friday 11 - 11:50am

+## Course Objectives

+1. Introduce computer science:
+   - Learn simple and structured data types, program control structures, and logic.
+   - Perform problem analysis, algorithm design, implementation in a high-level language.
+   - Write programs that employ selection, repetition, and functions and that use libraries of numerical and scientific utilities
+2. Introduce computational science:
+   - Understand the field of study concerned with using computers to analyze, mathematically model, simulate, and solve problems in various scientific disciplines
+   - Conduct abstract modeling of complex scientific problems

+## Where to Find Help!

+Learning to program requires patience, persistence and will certainly be challenging.
+Know that I am willing to offer advice and guidance throughout the course.
+Please ask questions before, during and after class as well as visit me during office hours.
+I am happy to meet at other times as well.
+You can contact the [GVSU tutoring center](http://www.gvsu.edu/tc/) to request tutoring for this course.
+There are also regular drop in hours in the [CIS Student Success Center](https://www.gvsu.edu/computing/student-success-center-13.htm).

 ## Piazza

 We will be using Piazza for **all class related communication**.